odennav/vmware-vsphere-sddc-private-cloud/README.md

 ## NSX-T Setup and Configuration

 NSX network virtualization programmatically creates and manages virtual networks.

-With network virtualization, the functional equivalent of a network hypervisor reproduces the complete set of Layer 2 through Layer 7 networking services (for example, switching, routing, access control, firewalling, QoS) in software.
+Using network virtualization, the functional equivalent of a network hypervisor we can reproduce the complete set of Layer 2 through Layer 7 networking services (for example, switching, routing, access control, firewalling, QoS) in software.

-NSX works by implementing three separate but integrated planes: management, control, and data.
+NSX works by implementing three separate but integrated planes: management, control and data planes

-These planes are implemented as a set of processes, modules, and agents residing on two types of nodes: NSX Manager and transport nodes.
+These planes are implemented as a set of processes, modules, and agents residing on two types of nodes:
+- NSX Manager
+- Transport Nodes.

 **Requirements**